-Makespace Oxford is delighted to have the opportunity to broaden its impact and help hundreds more organisations across Oxfordshire access space to grow, connect and thrive.’
+[We’re] delighted to have the opportunity to broaden its impact and help hundreds more organisations across Oxfordshire access space…’

 We’re working to identify vacant buildings and establish short-term leases with owners in urban centres most impacted by the pandemic.
 Leases will range from very short term ‘pop-ups’ to multi-year arrangements, revitalising buildings awaiting longer term redevelopment.

-Makespace Oxford are keen to speak to landlords and possible occupiers of vacant high street retail units across the town centres in South Oxfordshire and Vale of White Horse.
+Makespace Oxford are keen to speak to landlords and possible occupiers of vacant high street units across South and Vale.

 If this is of interest, please get in touch with the team by clicking on the links below.